-In closing, we think you will be as excited as we are with the news that we will also be republishing a select collection of some of her artwork and coloring journals which are now available at our ONLINE STORE!
+In closing, we think you will be as excited as we are with the news that we have begun republishing a select collection of some of her artwork and coloring journals which are now available at our ONLINE STORE!
 For highlights on the products now available, please read the "News.
 Products.
 Events." section below.

 On behalf of my family and everyone here at Emerlye Arts, thank you for visiting and we hope you will come back often!